itskathylam/DataPres/README.md

 Disadvantages:
 - Free or open-source usually means fewer features and perhaps more bugs and crashes; be patient and save freqeuntly!

+*Note: During our virtual class, I will demo exercises while sharing my screen.
+As a participant, you may also be asked to share your screen to encourage everyone to try these exercises on their own computer and become familiar with the software.
+Note that this workshop is meant to be casual, fun, and to facilitate learning!*

 ## Inkscape exercises